Safeguarding at Brantwood Specialist School

 – Ofsted, 2018

-Any issues or concerns about safeguarding issues relating to children, young people and staff at Brantwood Specialist School are reported to the school’s Designated Safeguarding Lead.
-Please click here for details of our full safeguarding team at the school.
+Any issues or concerns about safeguarding issues relating to children, young people and staff at Brantwood Specialist School are reported to the school’s Designated Safeguarding Lead (DSL).

-All new staff are required to complete an on-line safeguarding course which is followed by face to face safeguarding training delivered by the safeguarding team.
+All new staff are required to complete face to face safeguarding training delivered by the safeguarding team or the Trust Head of Safeguarding.

 “Staff effectively promote pupils’ personal development.
 Their care for pupils is excellent”